CableRobotGraphSim: A Graph Neural Network for Modeling Partially Observable Cable-Driven Robot Dynamics: Approach

 Following other established GNN architectures~[\cite{gns-rigid, gnn_rigid_body_sim}], this work also employs the encode-process-decode structure.
-In the \textbf{GNN encoder}, there is similarly multi-layered perceptrons (MLP) per node and edge type, to encode the raw features to a larger latent space.
+In the \textbf{GNN encoder}, there is similarly multi-layered perceptrons (MLP), per node and edge type, to encode the raw features to a larger latent space.
 In this work, a long-short term memory (LSTM) block is added to the encoder to retain temporal hidden states $H^0_{i}$ and memory information $C_{i}$.
 The usage of hidden states and memory encodes history information and is a common method to deal with partial observability.

 In the \textbf{GNN processor}, $L$ message passes and node updates are executed.
 For the $l^{th}$ message pass, a set of MLPs corresponding to each edge type, and an MLP for node updates, are used.
-For each message pass, first, messages are computed per edge based on the nodes it connects and its current latent vector.
-Then, these messages are aggregated via a sum operation across same edge types, and concatenated with other aggregated edge messages, per node.
-Finally, the node's latent vector and the aggregated edges are concatenated, and passed to an MLP to update the node latent vector:
+First, messages are computed per edge based on the nodes it connects and its current latent vector.
+Second, these messages are aggregated via a sum operation across same edge types, and concatenated with other aggregated edge messages, per node.
+Last, the node's latent vector and the aggregated edges are concatenated, and passed to an MLP to update the node's updated latent vector:

-After the processor, two \textbf{GNN decoders}, each an MLP, are used to take the latest node and cable edge latent vectors and map them to $n$-step velocity changes $\Delta v_{t+1:t+n}$ and cable rest-length changes $\Delta L^{rest}_{t+1:t+n}$.
-The cable-edge decoder acts a learnable cable actuation model by taking the latest cable edge latent vector as input.
+After the processor, two \textbf{GNN decoders}, each an MLP, are used to take the latest node and cable edge latent vectors and map them to $n$-step velocity changes $\Delta \mathbf{v}_{t+1:t+n}$ and cable rest-length changes $\Delta \ell^{rest}_{t+1:t+n}$.
+The cable-edge decoder acts as a learnable cable actuation model by taking the latest cable-edge latent vector as input.
 This latent vector contains information about the properties of the cable, relevant control signals, and node effects on the cable motor.